-Themes studied in the Lower Sixth include Tectonic processes and Hazards, Coastal or Glaciated landscapes, Globalisation, and Regenerating places.
-Our residential field trip is scheduled to take place in the Lower Sixth, and the requirement for A-level is that two days of Physical Geography and two days of Human Geography should be undertaken.
+Themes studied in the Lower Sixth include Tectonic processes and Hazards, Coastal landscapes, Globalisation, and Regenerating places.
+Our residential field trip takes place in the Lower Sixth, and the requirement for A-level is that two days of Physical Geography and two days of Human Geography should be undertaken.